 Recipient should only give one answer to ChDLA.
-It is possible to get both 1 (DLA Care component) & 2 (DLA Mobility component) (in which case answer 3 (Both Care and Mobility component of DLA) or to get both 4 (Daily Living component of PIP) and 5 (Mobility component of PIP) (in which case answer 6 (Both Daily Living and Mobility component of PIP), but no other combination is possible.
+It is possible to get both 1 (Care component) & 2 (Mobility component) (in which case answer 3 (Both Care and Mobility component of).
+It is impossible to get both 4 (Daily Living component of PIP) and 5 (Mobility component of PIP) (in which case answer 6 (Both Daily Living and Mobility component of PIP).
+No other combination is possible.